 Man, you see an interesting site and click a few links, and soon you’re hours deep in bizarre concept, hilarious writing and brutal social satire.
-There is plenty to enjoy here, but I’ll single out the two things that first drew me in on this site.
+There is plenty to enjoy here.

 If you’re like me, you open the weekend funny pages and read them with a mixture of disgust and disappointment at how a once vibrant and often hilarious art form has turned into a wasteland of banal and idiotic strips by no-talent hacks.
 Thanks to the blessed Internet, however, everyone can enjoy avante-guard comics like Red Meat, sporting 50’s nostalgia artwork undercut with a creeping subversiveness.
 Starkly funny.